Rupa2400/Netflix-Clone/README.md

 # Netflix-Clone
-Its a static Netflix clone page for learning purposes.
+Its a static Netflix clone page for cover page for learning purposes.

 Technologies used are: HTML, CSS & JavaScript.